kyma-project/kyma/docs/application-connector/docs/046-cr-tokenfetch.md

 ## Sample custom resource

-This is a sample resource in which the `TokenRequest` requests for the token for `test` Remote Environment:
+This is a sample custom resource (CR) which allows to get the configuration required to connect an external solution with a `test` Kyma Remote Environment.

 ```
 apiVersion: connectorservice.kyma-project.io/v1alpha1